yujingr/Google-Little-Language-Lessons/README.md

 This project is a clone of Google's [Little Language Lessons](https://labs.google/lll/en/experiments), a collection of bite-sized language learning experiments originally built with Gemini.

+> **Note:** A video fully process on how this was created using Cursor AI will be released later.
+This took ~3 hours including all the steps from setup to completion.

 ## Screenshots

 ### Home Page